andrew-garfield101/writ/README.md

 ## Lifecycle and Storage

-As projects grow — more agents, more specs, more seals — storage and state need active management.
-Writ includes a built-in garbage collection system that keeps repositories clean without ever compromising the immutable seal history.
+AI models update.
+Tooling shifts.
+What agents produce today may need to be rolled back tomorrow.
+A VCS for agentic development needs more than immutable history — it needs active lifecycle management that keeps repositories healthy as projects scale and models evolve.

 **Spec lifecycle.** Specs progress through a managed lifecycle: active, stale, completed, cancelled, archived.
 Stale detection is automatic — `writ context` warns when specs go inactive so nothing falls through the cracks.

 **Storage-aware.** Writ tracks storage usage across categories (seals, working state, security events, keys) and alerts when usage approaches configured budgets.
-Seals are never refused.
+Seals are never refused — immutable history is sacred.

 **Safe cleanup.** `writ gc` generates a plan, shows what it will do, and asks before executing.
-Seals are immutable and never deleted — GC only cleans expired working state, archived specs past retention, and old security events.
+GC only cleans expired working state, archived specs past retention, and old security events.
 Every cleanup action is recorded in an audit trail.

 **Deployment profiles.** Pre-configured storage budgets and retention periods for different environments — from a 500MB Raspberry Pi to unlimited enterprise.